rfnaufal/data-playground/GCP/guide/datastream-postgres-bigquery.md

 <img src="ss/datastream/09.png" width=75%>

 ### Task 3.
 View the data in BigQuery

+In the BigQuery Studio explorer, expand the project node to see the list of datasets.
+Expand the test dataset node. verify the data : `SELECT * FROM test.example_table ORDER BY id;`

 ### Task 4.
 Check that changes in the source are replicated to BigQuery